carlnoval/del_this_repo/.github/ISSUE_TEMPLATE/bug-report-template.md

 - a

 **More Notes**
-- Optional: Provide more notes if necessary
+- Optional: Provide more notes if necessary, eg: specifying the customer's pain point

 **Related PR(s)**
 - #insert_pr_number